EmilyCheoh/R-Project/core-skills-EmilyCheoh/README.md

 # core-skills

-Completed the instruction in the `assignment.R` file to demonstrate foundational skills of working with R.
+Demonstrated foundational skills of working with R.